touzet/pampa/README.md

 ### Neighbouring (-n and -a)

-[Optional]  By default, PAMPA identifies the species with the highest number of marker peptides.
+[Optional]  By default, PAMPA identifies the species with the smaller P-value.
 The -n option allows to obtain also near-optimal solutions.
 For that, you can set the suboptimality range as a percentage from 0 to 100, with the default being 100 (corresponding to solutions with the highest number of marker peptides).
-For example, if the optimal solutions has 11 marker peptides, '-n 80' will provide solutions with 9 markers or more.
+For example, if the optimal solution has 11 marker peptides, '-n 80' will provide solutions with 9 markers or more.

-The '-a' option is linked to the '-n' option and modifies it behavior.
+The '-a' option is linked to the '-n' option and modifies its behavior.
 When the '-n' option is used alone, it generates only near-optimal solutions that are not included in any other solution.
-However, when used together with '-n,' the '-a' option makes the program to compute all solutions, even those that are included in other solutions.
+However, when used together with '-n,' the '-a' option makes the program compute all solutions, even those that are included in other solutions.

 ## PAMPA CRAFT